Logo Copyright © 2007 NCCG - All Rights Reserved

 Broken Relationships

-The fall is essentially about broken relationships -- first between God and mankind, and secondly between husband and wife.
+The fall is essentially about broken relationships -- first between Elohim (God) and mankind, and secondly between husband and wife.
 The peaceful bliss that Adam and Eve had in Eden was ruined by disobedience -- for Adam, it was to experience "sorrows", "thorns" and "sweat" (Gen.3:17-19) which are figures of speech meaning "difficulties in life".
 Adam's curse was not work itself (for he worked in Eden before the fall) but physical desires which made sin dominant and life difficult and complicated.
 This was to be paralleled by difficulties of a womanly kind for Eve.
 She too would have physical appetites, "cravings", which would tend to distract her from spiritual pursuits and which she would have to overcome.
 And because she shattered her relationship with Adam by allowing herself to be deceived, she is constantly yearning for that union she had with him in Eden before the fall, a union which was purely spiritual (not excluding the sexual but rather hearkening back to the relationship unspoiled by sin and all the selfish desires that that brings), made more complicated by physical desires in a fallen world.
 Within the story of Adam and Eve, and salvation in childbearing, is also a deeper root, which is of the disunion of male and female, and their desperate attempts to find union again.

 Since salvation is essentially a spiritual process with physical manifestations, we should look upon "salvation in childbearing" from the spiritual angle first of all.
 What is to spiritually "give birth"?
-When we exercise faith in God, He plants seeds of light in our souls that grow and come to fruition.
-If they are nurchured properly through "faith, love, and holiness, with sobriety" (1 Tim.2:15), a spiritual "child" is born, and our whole nature becomes transformed through Christ.
-It is female principle that is the womb, the nurchurer (whether in men or woman) and a man (or woman) can only be saved through being receiptive to God's implanting of divine seed.
+When we exercise faith in Yahweh, He plants seeds of light in our souls that grow and come to fruition.
+If they are nurchured properly through "faith, love, and holiness, with sobriety" (1 Tim.2:15), a spiritual "child" is born, and our whole nature becomes transformed through Messiah.
+It is female principle that is the womb, the nurchurer (whether in men or woman) and a man (or woman) can only be saved through being receiptive to Yahweh's implanting of divine seed.

 Salvation, in the context of 1 Tim.2:15, means nothing more or less that a soul working out his salvation in fear and trembling (Phil.2:12).
 A woman, if she is able to, is called to do many things, one of the most important of which is to bring forth physical children and to bear the pain and suffering of that process.
 For a man, it is to earn the family's keep.
 But man is no more saved by earning a wage than a woman is by having children, at least not in the primary sense.
 This is the meaning of Paul's words as far as this study goes, though this is the basis of an entire study by itself.